Natural Environment

 The Kalkalpen Forest National Park is home to an extraordinary diversity of woody plants.
 A total of 32 out of 65 native tree species in Austria and over 50 different shrub species can be found in the protected area.
 With the oldest known beech in continental Europe, the Kalkalpen National Park even sets a plant record: it can be dated back to the year 1473.

-The beech is benefitting the most from the fact that the Limestone Alps have returned to being forest wilderness.
-The typical deciduous tree found in the rainy and snowy locations on the fringes of the Alps is reclaiming territory, which before it had to cede to the spruce for forestry reasons.
+The beech is benefitting the most from the Limestone Alps returning to being forest wilderness.
+The typical deciduous tree found of the rainy and snowy locations on the fringes of the Alps is reclaiming the territory, which before it had to cede to the spruce for forestry reasons.

 The Austrian spurge is an endemic species, found exclusively in the north-eastern Limestone Alps.
 The shrub which grows to a height of approx. 80 cm is called “Wolfsmilch” in German, which is literally translated to “wolf’s milk”.
 The plant gets this name from the white milky sap, which is discharged in case of injury and has a caustic effect.
 It serves as wound closure and repellent for the plant.